daolinet/daolinet/docs/DaoliNetUserGuide-en.md

 DaoliNet provides a set of CLI (Command Line Interface) commands to:
 * Group connect/disconnect CIDR (Classless Inter-Domain Routing) subnets which have been created by Docker network with DaoliNet driver plugin.
 Containers in a group of CIDR subnets are connected whether or not they are on the same Docker host.
 * Connect/disconnect any two containers.
-These containers can be distributed on any Docker hosts.
+These containers can be on any Docker hosts.
 * Set firewall policy controls for a container.

 #### 1. Docker Network Plugin with DaoliNet Driver